Rishab25276/SLA-DASHBOARD/README.md

 ## 🚀 How to Use

 ### Step 1: Open the Dashboard
-Simply open `TAGGD_Dashboard_ENHANCED.html` in your web browser.
+Simply open `TAGGD_Dashboard_ENHANCED.html` in your web browser or visit the live URL (see Deployment section below).

+**NEW: Automatic Demo Data Loading!**
+- Dashboard now automatically loads sample data on startup
+- No need to upload files to explore features
+- Perfect for sharing with others via URL

-### Step 2: Upload Your Data
+### Step 2: Upload Your Data (Optional)
-Click "Upload Data" in the sidebar and select your Excel file with:
+To use your own data, click "Upload Your Data" in the sidebar and select your Excel file with:
 - **FY 24-25 Summary** sheet
 - **FY 25-26 Summary** sheet
 - **FY24-25 Not Reported** sheet (optional)
 - **FY25-26 Not Reported** sheet (optional)

+Your uploaded data will override the sample data.

 ### Step 3: Explore the Views
 Navigate between different views using the sidebar: